hetu-script/hetu-script/docs/docs/docs/en-US/command_line_tool/README.md

 ## Format

-Format a Hetu source file on your disk.
-You can either just print out to test the function.
-Or to export the result and save to file.
+Format a Hetu source file on your disk and save the result to file.

 ```
 hetu format [path] [option]
-      --print(-p)
       --out(-o) [outpath]
 ```

 ## Analyze

 Analyze a Hetu source file on your disk.
+List all warnings and errors.

 ```
 analyze [path]